-I started as a faculty member in the Biology department of Lake Forest College in the Fall of 2020.
-Prior to that, I was a postdoctoral research scientist at Columbia University in New York City, NY, studying mechanisms underlying brain injury and neurodegenerative disease, using the fruit fly as a model organism.
-I also taught as an adjunct instructor at Columbia, Yeshiva College, and Bard College during my postdoctoral training.
-I completed my PhD at Yale University in CT, where I studied how insects taste their environment and served as a Teaching Fellow for several undergraduate biology courses.
-I attended a small liberal arts college, Macalester College in St. Paul, MN, where I majored in Biology, with minors in Chemistry & Psychology.
-When not in the research lab or classroom, I like to hang out with my dogs (Oliver & Olivia) and husband, cook elaborate NYTimes recipes, garden, workout, and puzzle.
+I joined Lake Forest College as a faculty member in Biology in 2020.
+Prior to that, I was a postdoctoral research scientist at Columbia University in New York City, studying mechanisms underlying brain injury and neurodegenerative disease, using the fruit fly as a model organism.
+I also served as an adjunct instructor at Columbia, Yeshiva College, and Bard College.
+I completed my PhD in Molecular, Cellular, and Developmental Biology at Yale University in 2016, where I studied how insects taste their environment and served as a Teaching Fellow for several undergraduate biology courses.
+I obtained my B.A. in Biology, with minors in Chemistry and Psychology, from Macalester College in St. Paul, MN in 2009.
+My research lab here at Lake Forest College studies a variety of research questions all aimed at uncovering the molecular and cellular underpinnings of complex organismal phenotypes, such as development, lifespan, and behavior.
+I was awarded an NSF BRC-BIO research grant in 2023 to study the life stage and cell type-specific role of the ER membrane protein complex (EMC).
+When not in the research lab or classroom, I like to hang out with my new baby Roscoe, my old dogs Oliver & Olivia, and husband, Miles, garden, exercise, and play board games with friends.

 I currently am working on a B.S. in neuroscience with a minor in chemistry.
 I am interested in comparing the neuroinflammatory response of D. melanogaster to a single, severe traumatic brain injury (TBI) versus a weaker, repeated TBI.
 I am particularly curious how differences in the severity and temporal accumulation of a TBI could translate to differences in metabolism and the expression of anti-microbial peptide genes.
 I hope to pursue research professionally, but I am also interested in medicine and health care as well.
 I am an avid chess fan and I like to play guitar whenever I have time!